Improved Generation of Adversarial Examples Against Safety-aligned LLMs: Experiments

 \subsection{Experimental Results}

 Following the evaluations by GCG~\cite{zou2023universal}, we perform evaluations in the settings of query-specific adversarial suffix generation and universal adversarial suffix generation.
 For query-specific adversarial suffix generation, following~\cite{zou2023universal}, we use first 100 harmful behaviors in AdvBench.
 For universal adversarial suffix generation, we use the first 10 harmful queries in AdvBench to generate a universal adversarial suffix and test it on the rest 510 harmful queries in AdvBench.
-We use a Top-$k$ selection of 4 and a candidate set size of 20 for all methods at each iteration.
+We also test our method for universal adversarial suffix generation on the standard behaviors set from HarmBench~\cite{mazeika2024harmbench}, following the setting suggested in HarmBench.
+We use a Top-$k$ selection of 4 and a candidate set size of 20 for Llama and Mistral models, and a Top-$k$ selection of 64 and a candidate set size of 160 for Phi3-Mini-4K-Instruct.
 Since Llama-2-Chat~\cite{touvron2023llama} models show great robust performance to gradient-based adversarial prompt generation~\cite{mazeika2024harmbench}, we mainly evaluate the methods on the model of Llama-2-7B-Chat~\cite{touvron2023llama} and the model of Llama-2-13B-Chat~\cite{touvron2023llama}.
-In addition, the model of Mistral-7B-Instruct-v0.2~\cite{jiang2023mistral} is also considered.
+In addition, Mistral-7B-Instruct-v0.2~\cite{jiang2023mistral} and Phi3-Mini-4K-Instruct~\cite{abdin2024phi} are also considered.

 The comparison results in the setting of query-specific adversarial suffix generation are shown in Table~\ref{tab:individual}.
 Experimental results demonstrate that both LSGM and LILA outperform the GCG attack on three safety-aligned LLMs.
 Our combination method further boosts both the match rates and the attack success rates, achieving the best performance.
-Specifically, GCG-LSGM-LILA$^\dagger$ achieves gains of $+30\%$, $+19\%$, and $+19\%$ when attacking the Llama-2-7B-Chat and Llama-2-13B-Chat, and Mistral-7B-Instruct, respectively.
+Specifically, GCG-LSGM-LILA achieves gains of $+30\%$, $+19\%$, $+19\%$, and $+21\%$ when attacking the Llama-2-7B-Chat and Llama-2-13B-Chat, Mistral-7B-Instruct, and Phi3-Mini-4K-Instruct, respectively.
 Moreover, since these methods reduce the gap between the input gradients and the effects of loss change results from token replacements, the size of candidate set at each iteration can be reduced for saving running time.
 We show the results of GCG with the default setting described in their paper, which evaluates 512 candidate adversarial suffixes at each iteration.
 It can be seen that our combination still shows outstanding performance, by only using $4\%$ time cost compared with the GCG with their initial setting (denoted as GCG$^*$ in the table).